TrenchBoot/documentation/documentation/UseCases.md

 An individual or enterprise may not want to allow a system to boot on to their network unless it is running a known configuration.
-When TrenchBoot is installed onto a system it will work in conjunction with a Trenchboot ACA (public or private instance) that provides a key management service.
+When TrenchBoot is installed onto a system it will work in conjunction with a TrenchBoot ACA (public or private instance) that provides a key management service.
 TrenchBoot will hold a potion of a Shamir Secret Sharing key with another portion held by the key management service.
 For the system to boot it will attest to key